EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 - and the SIM card's cellular access point name (APN).

 Pins that do not apply should be set as -1.
+A helpful table detailing the pins to use with the Sodaq UBee U201 and the EnviroDIY Mayfly is available on the [Modem Notes](@ref page_modem_notes) page.

 [//]: # ( @menusnip{sodaq_ubee_u201} )